PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Initial Setup

-**This is only necessary the the first time the controller is set up after it is made, only if you are calibrating using a console.**
-You do not need to do this otherwise, such as if you are calibrating it using PhobVision.
+Do this if the controller has never been calibrated before, or if it has been flash nuked or hard reset.

-If the controller is functioning normally, this has already been performed and you do not need to repeat the process.
+If the controller is functioning normally, this has already been performed and you do not need to repeat the full process.

-* If using Dolphin, start Dolphin.
-If using a Wii, turn on the Wii and use another controller to set up your configuration environment.
+## Wii Initial Setup

+* Turn on the Wii.
 * Plug in the controller.
-* If using Dolphin, start the game (Smashscope or Uncle Punch).
+* Start GCC Test Suite.
+* Navigate to Controller Test (using the D-Pad).
+* Tap B (do not hold) to initialize the sticks.
+* Verify that the Origin XY and C-Origin XY are both (-001, -001).

+## Dolphin Initial Setup

+* Install the latest Dolphin emulator (do not use Slippi Dolphin).
+* Set up the controller menu so that Port 1 is GameCube Adapter for Wii U.
+* Plug in the controller.
+DO NOT PRESS B.
+* Begin emulation (run GTS_GC.dol).
+* Navigate to Controller Test (using the D-Pad).
+* Tap B (do not hold) to initialize the sticks.
+* If using an OEM or Mayflash adapter or older Lossless adapters, verify that Origin XY and C-Origin XY are both (-001, -001).
+If using a HHL GC Pocket adapter or a newer firmware version of Lossless, the origins should be zero.

+## Controller Setup
+* Verify that the sticks are both pointing slightly up and to the right.
+At neutral, they should be somewhere in the range of 0.3 to 0.6.
+When moved, they should respond very slightly, going in all four directions.
+If this is not the case, there is a hardware problem that must be resolved before proceeding with calibration.
-* Toggle off Safe Mode (hold **AXY+Start**).
-Both sticks should be wonky right now.
+* Toggle off Safe Mode by holding **AXY+Start** for until the sticks jump to the extreme top right, then immediately letting go.
-* Calibrate the left analog stick (**AXY+L**, follow [this procedure](#analog-stick-calibration---axyl)).
-The left stick should behave normally now.
+* Calibrate the left analog stick with **AXY+L**, following [this procedure](#analog-stick-calibration---axyl).
+The left stick should now behave normally.
-* Calibrate the C-Stick (**AXY+R**, follow [this procedure](#C-Stick-calibration---axyr)).
-The right stick should behave normally now.
+* Calibrate the right analog stick with **AXY+R**, following [this procedure](#C-Stick-calibration---axyr).
+The right stick should now behave normally.
+* Adjust snapback filtering to reduce snapback to roughly 20 or less in each direction.
+If snapback won't be fully corrected at maximum filtering strength, add some thick silicone grease into the stickbox to slightly reduce the unfiltered snapback to within the range of the snapback filter.

 # Activating the Analog Sticks - B